anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

   - Slim and fast API
   - Extending AbstractApplication?
   - Reinvent the wheel completely for webservices?
-  - Slim Framework, Laravel Lumen (php >= 5.6.4) or Symfony Silex?.
-Libraries must avoid duplication with Joomla!.
+  - Libraries must avoid duplication with Joomla!.
 Joomla 4 is currently already including these libraries:
     - php >=5.5.9
     - joomla/application
     - joomla/crypt